dewitjin/courseTracker/README.md

 In order to run this code, you need an integrated development environment like Visual Studio.
 This program is created using Visual Studio 2015 and started with an empty Win32 Console Application.

+TODO: add an image to insert cmd arguments using visual studio

 ## API Reference

 None.